statamic/Plugin-Image/README.md

 **WxH#** : Center Crop to w/h, new image will be WxH, sized up if necessary

- For example, with an image that is 150x150px dim=400x200# Image would be scaled up to 400x400 and then center cropped to fit 400x200
+For example, with an image that is 150x150px and `dim=400x200#`

+Image would be scaled up to 400x400 and then center cropped to fit 400x200

 **WxH!** : Rescale the picture to w/h

- For example, with an image that is 150x150px dim=400x200!
+For example, with an image that is 150x150px and `dim=400x200!`

 Image would be scaled in height to 200px and by width to 400px

 **WxH>** : (width is fixed)
 **WxH<** : (height is fixed)

 Image will be rescaled to fit w/h with one fixed dimension

-** WxH(** : (width is fixed)
+**WxH(** : (width is fixed)
 **WxH)** : (height is fixed)

 Image will be cropped to fit w/h with one fixed dimension